 All Interests: Lung Biopsy, Breast Biopsy, Laparoscopic Colectomy, Cosmetic Surgery, Gallstones, Flexible ...
 (Read more)

-Dr. Mary Goswitz is a radiation oncology specialist.
-Clinical interests for Dr. Goswitz include bladder cancer, lung cancer, and colon cancer.
-United Healthcare Choice, United Healthcare HSA, and United Healthcare EPO are among the insurance carriers that Dr. Goswitz honors.
-Dr. Goswitz studied medicine at Tulane University School of Medicine.
-Dr. Goswitz is professionally affiliated with Houston Methodist.
+Dr. Mary Goswitz practices radiation oncology in Baytown, TX.
+Areas of expertise for Dr. Goswitz include bladder cancer, colon cancer, and breast cancer.
+She takes United Healthcare Choice, United Healthcare HSA, United Healthcare EPO, and more.
+She attended medical school at Tulane University School of Medicine.
+She is affiliated with Houston Methodist.
 She is accepting new patients.

 Relevant Interests: , colon cancer

-All Interests: Brain Cancer, Oral Cancer, Colon Cancer, Lung Cancer, Lymphoma, Head and Neck Cancer, Bladder ...
+All Interests: Brain Cancer, Oral Cancer, Colon Cancer, Lymphoma, Head and Neck Cancer, Brain Tumor, Bladder ...
 (Read more)

 Conditions / Treatments